Ponte Vedra High School: Academies

-Their curriculum offers academy programs in the areas of Information Technology, Biotechnology, and International Business & Marketing.
-The curriculum consists of four academic paths for students: Information technology, biotechnology, international business, and marketing.
+Their curriculum offers academy programs in the areas of Information Technology, Biotechnology, International Business, Marketing, and Teaching.
+The curriculum consists of five academic paths for students: Information technology, biotechnology, international business, marketing, and teaching.

 Athletics

 Ponte Vedra has 12 boys varsity programs and 12 girls varsity programs.
-These include baseball, basketball, cross-country, diving, football, golf, lacrosse, soccer, swimming, tennis, track, wrestling, volleyball, and the marching band.
+These include baseball, basketball, cheer, cross-country, diving, football, golf, lacrosse, soccer, swimming, tennis, track, wrestling, volleyball, and the marching band.

+The Ponte Vedra High School Varsity cheerleaders have been recognized for their performance in competition.
+The team has earned multiple Florida High School Athletic Association (FHSAA) State Championship titles, coming in first place for Class 1A Extra Large Varsity cheer in first place in 2022, 2023, and 2025, and for Class 1A Small Non-Tumbling in 2018, 2020, 2021, 2022, and 2025.
+Prior to their consecutive state championship victories, the Ponte Vedra High School Varsity Cheerleaders secured the runner-up position in 2020 and second runner-up status in both 2019 and 2021.

 In 2013–2014, the Shark varsity boys soccer team won the class 3A state title over American Heritage and were chosen at one of the top 20 teams in the country by MAXPREPS.

 The Ponte Vedra boy's varsity lacrosse team won the Florida High School Athletic Association (FHSAA) 2019 state championship for the first time in school history.
 Ponte Vedra defeated St. Thomas Aquinas of Fort Lauderdale, FL, by the final score of 19–7 on Saturday, May 15, 2019.

 Notably, as of the 2021–2022 school year, the Ponte Vedra High School boys football team, has enjoyed an 12-2 record against their chief rival, Allen D. Nease High School, out of 14 total games played between the two schools.

 Girls Volleyball: State runner-up 2016.
 Class 6A State Champions 2017, 2019, 2020.